esel-fliegen/esel3d/README.md

 # esel3d

-[Esel3D](https://pypi.org/project/esel3d/0.1.47/) is an interactive playground to visualize math in three spatial dimensions.
+[Esel-3D](https://pypi.org/project/esel-3d/0.2/) is an interactive playground to visualize math in three spatial dimensions.
 It is a 3D plotter for curves, surfaces, shapes and more.
-The redering uses [BabylonJS](https://www.babylonjs.com/) game engine to produce vibrant visuals and provides intuitive controls right inside a Google Colab cell.
+The redering uses [BabylonJS](https://www.babylonjs.com/) game engine to produce vibrant visuals and provides intuitive controls right inside a Jupyter Notebook or Google Colab cell.

 ### Install